lastingParadox/ff-site/archive-to-markdown/md/ff2/24-feel-the-heat.md

 **Jelsafan0** _(28-Oct-18 03:57 PM)_

-> Not blueberry, that’s what!
+> Not blueberry, that's what!

 **PlasmaPerson** _(28-Oct-18 03:58 PM)_